akim14/comp23-akim/battle/README.txt

        February 27-March 3, 2014

-LABS 3 and 4: The Battle for Ram Aras
-Time taken: Roughly 14 hours in total
+LABS 3 and 4: The Battle for Ram Aras, a basic game coded in Python/Pygame Time taken: Roughly 14 hours in total